MGoibert/TDA_for_adv_robustness/README.md

 * epochs (number of epochs for the architecture ; see below)
 * dataset_size (we use 500 by default)

-Note that all combinations of dataset / architectures are possible.
+Note that all combinations of dataset / architectures are not possible due to the different shapes of the images.
 In the paper, we use the following:

 | Dataset | Architecture | Nb Epochs  |
 | --- |:---:| ---:|